Brikaa/security-assignment-2/report/report.md

 - **Test CVSS score:** 7.1
 - **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:H/VI:N/VA:N/SC:N/SI:N/SA:N`
 - **Description of the type of the vulnerability:** <https://owasp.org/www-community/attacks/SQL_Injection>
-- **Description of the vulnerability :** an attacker can list all transactions on the system by bypassing the front-end validation in the transactions filtering page and setting the start date as `2018-06-11` and the end date as `2018-06-11 23:59:59') OR 1=1 --`
+- **Description of the vulnerability:** an attacker can list all transactions on the system by bypassing the front-end validation in the transactions filtering page and setting the start date as `2018-06-11` and the end date as `2018-06-11 23:59:59') OR 1=1 --`
 - **Impact:** severe impact; successful exploitation gives the attacker the ability to list all transactions on the system
 - **Recommendations:** use prepared statements instead of interpolating user inputs in the transactions listing SQL queries